Arithmetic Cycles with Modulus: Action of Arithmetic Chow group

 \section{Action of Arithmetic Chow group}

-Recall from \cite{GS90} that if $X$ is a smooth projective variety over an arithmetic field $k$, then the direct sum of arithmetic Chow groups $\widehat{\CH}^*(X) = \oplus_p \widehat{\CH}^p(X)$ forms a ring that is called arithmetic Chow ring.
+Following \cite{GS90}, if $X$ is a smooth quasi-projective variety over an arithmetic field $k$, then the direct sum of arithmetic Chow groups $\widehat{\CH}^*(X) = \oplus_p \widehat{\CH}^p(X)$ forms a ring that is called the arithmetic Chow ring.
 Moreover, the canonical surjection $\widehat{\CH}^*(X) \surj \CH^*(X)$ is a ring homomorphism.
 Note that we do not need to tensor with $\Q$ because we are working with varieties over an arithmetic field.

 With respect to modulus, Theorem~\ref{thm:Prod-CGM} yields a natural $\CH^*(X)$-action on $\CH^*(X|D)$.
 In this section, we lift this action to a natural action of the arithmetic Chow ring $\widehat{\CH}^*(X)$ on the arithmetic Chow groups with modulus $\widehat{\CH}^*(X|D)$ where, as before, $D \hookrightarrow X$ is an effective Cartier divisor that is supported on a simple normal crossing divisor on $X$.
 The main result is the following theorem: